-Natural farming origins can be traced to when Mokichi Okada proposed the concept of 'nature farming' in 1935.
-While Masanobu Fukouka popularised the term shizen noho (meaning natural farming in English), Okada was the first to introduce farming without fertilisers and pesticides.3 Though natural farming has its origins in Japan, similar approaches are followed in different parts of the world, including fertility farming in the United States, and Rishi Kheti and Zero Budget Natural Farming (ZBNF) in India.4 Rishi Kheti was promoted by the NGO Friends' Rural Centre5, whereas Subhash Palekar developed ZBNF.
+Natural farming origins can be traced to when Mokichi Okada proposed the concept of "nature farming" in 1935.
+While Masanobu Fukouka popularised the term shizen noho (meaning natural farming in English), Okada was the first to introduce farming without fertilisers and pesticides.3 Though natural farming has its origins in Japan, similar approaches are followed in different parts of the world, including fertility farming in the United States, and Rishi Kheti (agriculture of the sages) and Zero Budget Natural Farming (ZBNF) in India.4 Rishi Kheti was promoted by the NGO Friends' Rural Centre5, whereas Subhash Palekar developed ZBNF.